Azure/azure-sdk-for-python/samples/smoketest/README.md

 ### Authentication
 Be sure to set the environment variables and credentials required before running the sample.

+### ImportError
+`ImportError: cannot import name 'AsyncPipelineClient' from 'azure.core'`

+The libraries in the `requiriments_async.txt` are not installed and the python version used has async capabilities.
+Install the libraries using pip.

 ## Next steps
 Check the [Azure SDK for Python Repository](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk) for more samples inside the sdk folder.